niuchuangnn/GATCluster/README.md

 ```shell script
 python ./tools/visualize_att_map.py
 ```
-The results will be save in `./results/stl10/att_maps/` as:
+The results will be saved in `./results/stl10/att_maps/` as:

 <table align='c'>